vladimircherevko/works/select/README.md

 ## Description
 The dynamically created animated drop-down list.
-It uses Native JavaScript and CSS and can be used anywhere in HTML document as a separate element.
+It uses JavaScript and CSS and can be used anywhere in HTML document as a separate element.
-See folder 'src/'
+See folder 'src/' - dev version
-Result in 'dist/'
+Work result - dist version [here](https://vladimircherevko.github.io/works/select/)

 ## What can
 Load a list of options for a given URL